SoftDev4Research/4OSS-lesson/README.md

 The overall aim of these 4OSS in the shape of training materials will contribute to make research software FAIR.

-## Collaborating
+## Contributing

 Thanks for coming by, this is an open source project and we welcome your contributions.
+This lesson material is being developed in the open, and would benefit from your contributions.
+There are a number of ways you can help make this materials even better:

+- If something is unclear please send an issue so we can address anything that is confusing.
+- If you spot a typo, feel free to edit the underlying page and send a pull request.
+If you've never done this before, follow the [hello world example from github pages](https://guides.github.com/activities/hello-world/).
+- If you make a significant contribution you will be listed as an author.

 ### Comunication